josephhaaga/clerk/README.md

 ## Setup

-Create a `clerk.conf` file that looks like the following, but fill in your own details
+Create a `.clerkrc` file in your home directory that looks like the following, but fill in your own details

 ```
 [DEFAULT]